Colorful linear programming, Nash equilibrium, and pivots: Abstract

 \section{Abstract}

-The colorful \cara{} theorem, proved by \bara{} in 1982, states that given $d+1$ sets of points $\S_1,\ldots,\S_{d+1}$ in $\mathbb R^d$, such that each $\S_i$ contains $\zero$ in its convex hull, there exists a set $T\subseteq\bigcup_{i=1}^{d+1}\S_i$ containing $\zero$ in its convex hull and such that $|T\cap\S_i|\leq 1$ for all $i\in\{1,\ldots,d+1\}$.
+The colorful \cara{} theorem, proved by \bara{} in 1982, states that given $d+1$ sets of points $\S_1,\ldots,\S_{d+1}$ in $\mathbb R^d$, with each $\S_i$ containing $\zero$ in its convex hull, there exists a set $T\subseteq\bigcup_{i=1}^{d+1}\S_i$ containing $\zero$ in its convex hull and such that $|T\cap\S_i|\leq 1$ for all $i\in\{1,\ldots,d+1\}$.
 An intriguing question -- still open -- is whether such a set $T$, whose existence is ensured, can be found in polynomial time.
 In 1997, \bara{} and Onn defined colorful linear programming as algorithmic questions related to the colorful \cara{} theorem.
 The question we just mentioned comes under colorful linear programming.

-We present new complexity results for colorful linear programming problems and propose a variant of the ``\bara{}-Onn'' algorithm, which is an algorithm computing a set $T$ whose existence is ensured by the colorful \cara{} theorem.
-Our algorithm makes a clear connection with the simplex algorithm.
-Some combinatorial versions of the colorful \cara{} theorem are also discussed from an algorithmic point of view.
-Finally, we show that computing a Nash equilibrium in a bimatrix game is polynomially reducible to a colorful linear programming problem.
-On our track, we found a new way to prove that a complementarity problem belongs to the PPAD class with the help of Sperner's lemma.
+The traditional applications of colorful linear programming lie in discrete geometry.
+In this paper, we study its relations with other areas, such as game theory, operations research, and combinatorics.
+Regarding game theory, we prove that computing a Nash equilibrium in a bimatrix game is a colorful linear programming problem.
+We also formulate an optimization problem for colorful linear programming and show that as for usual linear programming, deciding and optimizing are computationally equivalent.
+We discuss then a colorful version of Dantzig's diet problem.
+We also propose a variant of the \bara{} algorithm, which is an algorithm computing a set $T$ whose existence is ensured by the colorful \cara{} theorem.
+Our algorithm makes a clear connection with the simplex algorithm and we discuss its computational efficiency.
+Related complexity and combinatorial results are also provided.